Posted by: Emilie | MAY-29-2019

 I feel like that person who always leaves a bummer comment under the cute or funny animal video.
 But when you’re buying zines or taking copies that people are willing to donate, you’re holding a bit of history, and a bit of cultures that are not mainstream and often precarious and marginal.
 It’s kind of a loss if you just throw them on a table or shelf during the event to say you have zines, and then don’t know what to do with them beyond that!
 And yes, doing more than that probably will take a bit of budget or at least borrowing and moving furniture.

 Some vital elements of the space I had at Now Play This which really made it more effective were-- comfortable and plentiful seating!
 They rented some very nice couches and it was amazing how welcoming that made the space.
 If people want to sit and read something, it should be restful and comfy.
-If there’s only places to sand or hard seating, they will just skim.
+If there’s only places to stand or hard seating, they will just skim.
 The shelving should also be generous, with plenty of room for the collection of zines but also space for people to put their own work if you also have a making space.
 Something cool you can do is have flexible categories for shelf organization and adjust them over the period of the festival so the zines are presented in new ways.

 Look up how much copier hire costs, and if it’s in your budget, consider it!
 It was key to being able to make an distribute a zine in the space, and also let kids who were attached to their work leave it there and take the original home.
 People also made copies of pages they liked from zines in the library.
 It helped capture the spirit of zines and let them leave the event space.